 I believe as an investor you need a balance of both, partly as the latter helps to reduce (unfair) unconscious bias.

 Atul Gawande has shown how well-designed checklists (or frameworks) can improve decision making outcomes.
 They have also been shown to help reduce unconscious bias and level the playing field for underrepresented founders (for more on how to manage this see ETF’s brilliant investment decision making paper).
-I’ve recently been thinking about making better and fairer decisions through improved processes and I thought I’d share this framework for seed investing in case it helps others.
+I’ve recently been thinking about making better and fairer decisions through improved processes.
+I wanted to share this framework for seed investing that is the output of this thinking.

 So below are the 10 key areas that I focus on in seed stage businesses.
 Some of the questions are first-meeting questions (marked with an *) and some are later stage DD questions.